mageplaza/magento-2-store-locator-graphql/README.md

 # Magento 2 Store Locator / Store Pickup GraphQL / PWA

+**Magento 2 Store Locator GraphQL is now a part of the Mageplaza Store Locator extension that adds GraphQL features.
+This supports PWA compatibility.**

 [Mageplaza Store Locator for Magento 2](https://www.mageplaza.com/magento-2-store-locator-extension/) enables stores to show their addresses on the Internet and customers to locate the nearest store locations.

 The stores can get their locations to display online so that customers can easily find the store and conveniently see the location most convenient for them to come.
 They can get accurate directions to your store without any difficulty.
 That all your store’s locations show up when customers search on the Internet builds trust for them about your store.
 Imagine they can’t find your locations anywhere, you will be most likely to lose potential customers.